luskaden/seeker/README.md

 ### Locations

-The XML dump is originally located in: [http://dumps.wikimedia.org/enwiki/latest/enwiki‐latest‐abstract23.xml] (http://dumps.wikimedia.org/enwiki/latest/enwiki‐latest‐abstract23.xml) and stored locally in `../seeker/resources/` subfolder.
+The XML dump was originally located in: [http://dumps.wikimedia.org/enwiki/latest/enwiki‐latest‐abstract23.xml] (http://dumps.wikimedia.org/enwiki/latest/enwiki‐latest‐abstract23.xml) and stored locally in `../seeker/resources/` subfolder.

-The JSON results are located in `../seeker/json/`, namely `../seeker/json/collection.json` for the whole reordered dump, and `../seeker/json/results.json` for the correct matches.
-The second one is overwritten by the newer matches.
+The JSON results would be located in `../seeker/json/`, namely `../seeker/json/collection.json` for the whole reordered dump, and `../seeker/json/results.json` for the correct matches.
+The second one will be overwritten after new successfully searches.

-### Notes
+### Tech notes

-*Seeker* is written in Emacs, with the `inf-clojure` package on, just to avoid unnecessary error messages from the middleware (cider).
-It is built from scratch using the very human readable framework *expectations* [http://jayfields.com/expectations/](http://jayfields.com/expectations/), with the acceleration of *Leiningen repl*, using `(require 'seeker.core :reload-all)`, and the use of `printf` *breakpoints*.
+- Written in Emacs, with the `inf-clojure` package, to avoid unwanted error messages from the middleware (Cider);
+- framework *expectations* was used [http://jayfields.com/expectations/](http://jayfields.com/expectations/);
+- to speed up all the process *Leiningen repl* , using `(require 'seeker.core :reload-all)`;
+- old school `printf` *breakpoints*.